-To extract a pink dye, select a red or purple cherry and place the entire fruit in boiling water to cook until the fruit pops.
+To extract a pink dye, select red or purple cherries and boil the whole fruits in water until the fruit pops.
 This will extract the most colorant.
-Strain out the solids to use the liquid as a natural dye.Continue to 4 of 8 below.
+Strain out the solids to use the liquid as a natural dye.

 Grand Fir Tree

 The grand fir tree, Abies grandis, also known as Giant Fir, Western White Fir or Oregon Fir is native to the Pacific Northwest and Northern California.
-The bark is smooth and greyish-brown with white spots and blisters filled with gummy resin when young.
+The bark is smooth and greyish-brown with white spots and blisters filled with gummy resin when the tree is young.
 The bark becomes furrowed and scaly with age.

 Camellias are evergreen and become small trees.
 Their flowers are usually large with five to nine petals.
-The colors vary from white through pink colors to red; truly yellow flowers are found only in South China and North Vietnam.
+The colors vary from white through pink colors to red; true yellow flowers are found only in South China and North Vietnam.

-Creating a dye bath of pink or red camellia blooms with lemon and salt will create a pink-magenta dye.
-You can experiment with other bloom colors or mixing reds and pinks to discover a range of dye colors.Continue to 6 of 8 below.
+Creating a dye bath of pink or red camellia blooms with lemon and salt will produce a strong pink-magenta dye.
+You can experiment with other bloom colors or mixing reds and pinks to discover a range of dye colors.

 To achieve a pink dye bath, boil the fruit of red raspberry varieties with water and then strain away the solids.
-Raspberries can be mixed with other red fruits to create a range of dye hues.Continue to 7 of 8 below.
+Raspberries can be mixed with other red fruits like strawberries or cherries to create a range of dye hues.

 Roses and Lavender

 To achieve a brilliant pink dye, you need a combination of pink or red rose petals, Rosa, and purple lavender, Lavandula.
 The combination of the flowers, combined with lemon juice, will produce a lovely pink dye bath when steeped together in hot water.
 The flowers can be fresh or dried.
-Strain away the solids when you are ready to dye.Continue to 8 of 8 below.
+Strain away the solids when you are ready to dye.